jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 Deduction guides are "pseudo-constructors" declared out of the targeted class, that are evaluated right before going to the steps of template parameter deduction, substitution and all the subsequent mess.
 When instantiating a given class, all the deduction guides follow the overload resolution and template argument deduction rules that you would expect if applied on normal functions.
-The return type of the chosen deduction guide, will be the one used for by the following steps.
+The return type of the chosen deduction guide, will be the one used by the following steps.
 Now this sounds very wordy, but it is actually fairly trivial to write:

 ```c++